When I first became a manager, I absolutely hated giving performance feedback.

 Thankfully I had some amazing mentors who helped me see the error of my ways and challenged me to re-think whether there was another way that feedback could be used to dramatically increase not only the effectiveness of my teams, but their level of satisfaction.

 It turns out that there is one feedback phrase that, delivered properly, can change people’s lives.

-Researchers from Stanford and Yale had middle-school teachers across several schools deliver an essay assignment to their students.
-The students were told that their essays would be graded and after getting the essay back, they could edit and re-submit their papers if they’d like.
+Researchers from Stanford and Yale had middle-school teachers across several schools present an essay assignment to their class.
+The students were told that their essays would be graded and that after getting the essay back, they could edit and re-submit their papers if they wanted.